How to Pitch Yourself as a Podcast Guest

 • How easy will it be to work with them?

 Does the above pitch answer any podcast host questions?
 No, it doesn’t.
+The pitch fails to show why John Doe would be a good potential guest and risks being seen as the wrong fit.
 Even if they bothered to open it, that email’s headed for the trash.

-Do yourself and them a favor, and keep your pitch brief—200 words max.
+First off, do yourself and them a favor, and keep your pitch brief—200 words max.
 (Keep that in mind as we go through these tips.).
-Let’s go through eight proven tips, along with an example—just 183 words long—to create a personable pitch.
+As you review these tips, remember that your pitch should be personalized, value-driven, and focused on how you can benefit the podcast’s audience.

-The host probably won’t recognize your name, so let them know who you are and what you do.
+The host probably won’t recognize your name, so let them know who you are and what you do by offering credibility.

-If you're open to guests, I'd be honored to share some practical tips on avoiding burnout while scaling.
+If you’re open to guests, I’d be honored to share some practical tips on avoiding burnout while scaling.
 I’m a business coach with 10 years in the field, focused on helping entrepreneurs build growth strategies that don’t come at the cost of their well-being.
-I’ve been fortunate enough to be featured in Forbes, too, which has been a huge boost for spreading this message.
+I’ve been fortunate enough to be featured in Forbes, a major publication, which has been a huge boost for spreading this message.
+(My wife makes fun of me for mentioning this one!)

 #2.
 Pitch unique talking points